Gladys Vanderbilt Széchenyi: Death and estate

 These trusts were formed from the life interest in a $5,000,000 trust fund which Gladys had received under her father's Will; the IRS alleged that despite establishing new Trust funds for her daughters' benefit, Gladys had maintained a life interest in this Trust and that the new Trusts were revokeable, and therefore legally still part of Gladys' estate for the purposes of determining the amount of estate tax payable.

 As part of the dispute, the initial $192,000 valuation of The Breakers was disputed, with the IRS claiming that the value of the property when Gladys died should have been assessed at $250,000.
+In 1972, the Newport Preservation Society purchased The Breakers for $365,000 from her heirs.
+The family members who sold the property gifted much of its furniture and contents to the Preservation Society of Newport.
+Her daughter, Countess Sylvia Szapáry, maintained a residence at The Breakers on the third floor until her death on March 1, 1998.

 Descendants

 Through her eldest daughter, Cornelia, she was the grandmother of three – Gladys Vanderbilt Roberts (b.
 1934), Cornelia Roberts (1936–1982), who married Count Hans-Heinrich von Coudenhove-Kalergi (1926–2004), and Eugene Bowie Roberts, Jr. (1939–2020).
 Through her daughter Alice, she was grandmother to Count László Hadik von Futak (1932–1973) and Count János Hadik von Futak (1933–2004).
 Through her daughter Gladys, she was the grandmother of Christopher Denys Stormont Finch-Hatton, the 16th Earl of Winchilsea (1936–1999) and the Hon.
 Robin Finch-Hatton (1939–2018).
 Through her daughter Sylvia, she was the grandmother of Count Pál László Szapáry (b.
 1950) and Countess Gladys Vanderbilt Szapáry (b.
 1952).
 Through her youngest child, Ferdinandine, she was the grandmother of Count Peter von und zu Eltz (b.1948) and Count Nicholas (Nicky) von und zu Eltz (1950–2012).